skamansam/questlists/README.md

 QuestLists is a crowd-sourcing application that organizes lists of any sort.
 The crowd builds the lists, you say what you want to use from that list, and then use it as a normal checklist.
-Essentially, this is a three-state checklist builder.
+At its heart, this is an _n_-state checklist application.

 The intention is to use the crowd to build lists for games, inventories, shopping, music, videos, and more!
 Once the lists are built and created, you can add/remove your items from them.
-You don't even have to login to use it (only for the same devise)!
+It uses the browser's caching for data, so you don't even have to login to use it (only for the same devise)!

 ## Demo
-This is the public code for http://questlists-rbe.rhcloud.com.
+This is the public code for http://skamansam.github.io/questlists.
 The code is redeployed when I finish any feature or want to test something, so it may change a lot and may break down  often.
 I will do my best not to disturb any data that is already there, but be warned, your data may be a casualty of development!

+Once everything is stable, it will become a REAL application, and all the notices about the demo will be removed.

 ## Roadmap